Bayside Set to Sparkle This Easter at Bluewater Festival at Shorncliffe

 Back to the festival, and whether you’re new to the area and you want a fun community event to get involved with or you’re a returning loyalist of the Bluewater Festival, here’s what you can expect this year.

-The opening day of the Blue water Festival 2024 is always a huge hit, with families enjoying many live bands playing; whether Aussie acoustic is your vibe or something a little more upbeat, Bluewater Festival has music for every ear.
-Stunning soloists and an ABBA tribute band grace the stage at the Bluewater Festival in 2024; you can expect more of the same every year!
+The opening day of the Blue water Festival 2025 is always a huge hit, with families enjoying many live bands playing; whether Aussie acoustic is your vibe or something a little more upbeat, Bluewater Festival has music for every ear.

 Usually kicking off in the late afternoon and running until late evening, the Thursday festivities are the perfect start to the Bluewater Festival.
 Festivalgoers can enjoy food trucks serving various delicious foods, both local and international.
 Festivalgoers should arrive sooner rather than later, as some vendors sell out quickly!